-All required immunizations and two (2) doses of Varicella.
+All required immunizations appropriate to age, including two (2) doses of Measles-Mumps-Rubella (MMR) and two (2) doses of Varicella (chicken pox).
 Varicella vaccine is not required if a child has documentation of a history of Varicella disease.

 Exceptions may be granted as follows: